Teenage Monster: Production

 Jacques R. Marquette made the feature because his company needed a cheap film to run as a double bill with The Brain from Planet Arous (1957).
 Jacques Marquette also helped develop the film's plot and handled some of the cinematography.
 Jack Pierce handled the make-up effects.

 Release

-Teenage Monster was released by Marquette Productions Limited.
-The film's working title was Monster on the Hill.
+Teenage Monster was released on December 26, 1957 by Howco on a double bill with The Brain from Planet Arous (1957).
+The film's working title was originally to be Monster on the Hill.
 When the film was released to television, the title was changed to Meteor Monster.
-The film – as Teenage Monster – was refused a United Kingdom rating certificate in 1959.
-In 1995, the film was finally released in the UK fully uncut and with a PG certificate rating.

 Reception

 Variety wrote: "This is a silly nonsense, an unworthy companion to the film with which it is being packaged (The Brain From Planet Arous)."

 Writing in DVD Savant, film critic Glenn Erickson reported that the "film is so primitive that none of the ugly subtext seems to matter," that "Marquette's action direction is terrible," and that "[i]mpossible characters defeat the actors."